Bank of New York Mellon Corp Sells 37,769 Shares of Steven Madden, Ltd. (NASDAQ:SHOO)

-Bank of New York Mellon Corp lowered its stake in shares of Steven Madden, Ltd. (NASDAQ:SHOO) by 4.3% during the 2nd quarter, according to the company in its most recent filing with the SEC.
-The fund owned 837,659 shares of the textile maker’s stock after selling 37,769 shares during the quarter.
-Bank of New York Mellon Corp owned 1.02% of Steven Madden worth $36,657,000 at the end of the most recent quarter.
+Bank of New York Mellon Corp trimmed its holdings in Steven Madden, Ltd. (NASDAQ:SHOO) by 4.3% in the 2nd quarter, according to its most recent filing with the SEC.
+The institutional investor owned 837,659 shares of the textile maker’s stock after selling 37,769 shares during the quarter.
+Bank of New York Mellon Corp owned about 1.02% of Steven Madden worth $36,657,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors also recently added to or reduced their stakes in SHOO.
-Scopus Asset Management L.P. increased its position in shares of Steven Madden by 120.0% during the 1st quarter.
-Scopus Asset Management L.P. now owns 1,650,000 shares of the textile maker’s stock valued at $61,479,000 after purchasing an additional 900,000 shares during the last quarter.
-Eaton Vance Management bought a new position in shares of Steven Madden during the 1st quarter valued at approximately $19,809,000.
-Mutual of America Capital Management LLC increased its position in shares of Steven Madden by 4,512.5% during the 1st quarter.
-Mutual of America Capital Management LLC now owns 445,200 shares of the textile maker’s stock valued at $16,588,000 after purchasing an additional 435,548 shares during the last quarter.
-Ceredex Value Advisors LLC bought a new position in Steven Madden in the 2nd quarter valued at $8,954,000.
-Finally, Schroder Investment Management Group increased its stake in Steven Madden by 19.8% in the first quarter.
-Schroder Investment Management Group now owns 1,004,420 shares of the textile maker’s stock worth $37,425,000 after purchasing an additional 165,740 shares during the period.
-93.05% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other hedge funds and other institutional investors have also added to or reduced their stakes in SHOO.
+Envestnet Asset Management Inc. increased its holdings in Steven Madden by 6.5% in the 1st quarter.
+Envestnet Asset Management Inc. now owns 16,656 shares of the textile maker’s stock worth $621,000 after buying an additional 1,017 shares in the last quarter.
+The PNC Financial Services Group Inc. increased its holdings in Steven Madden by 4.7% in the 1st quarter.
+The PNC Financial Services Group Inc. now owns 8,626 shares of the textile maker’s stock worth $322,000 after buying an additional 391 shares in the last quarter.
+New York State Common Retirement Fund increased its holdings in Steven Madden by 10.9% in the 1st quarter.
+New York State Common Retirement Fund now owns 112,002 shares of the textile maker’s stock worth $4,173,000 after buying an additional 11,052 shares in the last quarter.
+Synovus Financial Corp bought a new stake in Steven Madden in the 1st quarter worth about $463,000.
+Finally, Teacher Retirement System of Texas increased its holdings in Steven Madden by 22.3% in the 1st quarter.
+Teacher Retirement System of Texas now owns 8,888 shares of the textile maker’s stock worth $331,000 after buying an additional 1,619 shares in the last quarter.
+Institutional investors own 93.05% of the company’s stock.

-The company also recently disclosed a quarterly dividend, which was paid on Monday, September 27th.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, September 27th.
 Investors of record on Friday, September 17th were paid a dividend of $0.15 per share.
-The ex-dividend date of this dividend was Thursday, September 16th.
-This represents a $0.60 annualized dividend and a dividend yield of 1.44%.
+The ex-dividend date was Thursday, September 16th.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.44%.
 Steven Madden’s dividend payout ratio (DPR) is presently 93.75%.

-Several research analysts recently commented on SHOO shares.
-Piper Sandler raised their price target on shares of Steven Madden from $39.00 to $45.00 and gave the stock a “neutral” rating in a research note on Thursday, July 29th.
-Jefferies Financial Group raised shares of Steven Madden to a “buy” rating and set a $50.00 price objective for the company in a research report on Tuesday, September 28th.
-Wedbush assumed coverage on shares of Steven Madden in a research report on Monday.
-They issued an “outperform” rating and a $48.00 price objective for the company.
-TheStreet raised shares of Steven Madden from a “c” rating to a “b-” rating in a research report on Wednesday, July 28th.
-Finally, BTIG Research boosted their price objective on shares of Steven Madden from $57.00 to $59.00 and gave the company a “buy” rating in a research report on Friday, September 17th.
-Three research analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company has a consensus rating of “Buy” and a consensus target price of $43.73.
+Several equities research analysts recently commented on SHOO shares.
+Telsey Advisory Group lifted their price objective on Steven Madden from $45.00 to $47.00 and gave the stock a “market perform” rating in a report on Thursday, July 29th.
+Piper Sandler boosted their price target on Steven Madden from $39.00 to $45.00 and gave the company a “neutral” rating in a research note on Thursday, July 29th.
+Wedbush started coverage on Steven Madden in a research note on Monday.
+They set an “outperform” rating and a $48.00 price target for the company.
+BTIG Research boosted their price target on Steven Madden from $57.00 to $59.00 and gave the company a “buy” rating in a research note on Friday, September 17th.
+Finally, Jefferies Financial Group upgraded Steven Madden to a “buy” rating and set a $50.00 price target for the company in a research note on Tuesday, September 28th.
+Three analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock has a consensus rating of “Buy” and an average target price of $43.73.

 Steven Madden Profile